 Fused Sentences

 This happens when two independent clauses are joined without any punctuation or conjunction.
-The sentence structure below depicts a fused sentence without any punctuation or conjunction between “shop” and “I.”
+The sentence structure below depicts a fused sentence without any punctuation or conjunction between “store” and “I.”

 Comma splice